ianxxiao/use-athena/README.md

 # Free vs. Pro
-Athena uses simple and transparent Freemium model.
+Athena uses a simple and transparent Freemium model.
 Pricing details are coming soon.

 # How to Get It
 Coming soon.
 Sign up for our beta launch at https://athena.launchaco.com/